Cutterlab/Caenorhabditis_Divergence_Times_Speciation_Clocks/README.md

 # Phylogenomic timetree-calibrated speciation clocks for _Caenorhabditis_ nematodes reveal slow but disproportionate accumulation of post-zygotic reproductive isolation
 Supplementary data files of _Caenorhabditis_ divergence time and speciation clock calculations from Fusca et al. (2025). "_C._ sp.
 24" refers to _C. agridulce_ throughout.
+## Description of files
+### 205 Single Copy Ortholog Alignments
+Directory of DNA coding sequence alignments for the 205 groups of orthologous genes that are single-copy in all 51 species used for our primary divergence time estimates.
+Each file contains one sequence for each of the 51 species.
+These 205 FASTA files are subdivided into four non-overlapping sets, corresponding to the four gene subsets shown on Figure 2D.
+Species are referred to using 5-letter abbreviations (e.g. "CELEG" for _C. elegans_).